marxtin/dci_js_exercise_solutions/README.md

 #### in alphabetical order

+1. Bubble Sort
+    - algorithm with:
+    - do...while
+    - sort() array method

-1. Check for character in string functions
+2. Check for character in string functions
     - 5 different ways
     - arrow-functions
     - just true/false or